-Start thinking about fruits, vegetables, flowers, and potted plants to enter in the Daviess County Lions Club Fair.
-Entries need to be delivered to the crop display headquarters on Tuesday, July 18, from 4:00 to 7:00 p.m.
-Entry information is currently available on the Daviess County Cooperative Extension Service website https://daviess.ca.uky.edu/dc-fair.
+Upcoming Event: The Daviess County Lions Club Fair is next week!
+Enter your fruits, vegetables, cut flowers, and herbs on Tuesday, July 16, from 4:00 to 7:00 p.m. at the fairgrounds in Philpot.
+Entry information is available at the Daviess County Cooperative Extension Office and https://daviess.ca.uky.edu/dcfair.

-Educational programs of Kentucky Cooperative Extension serve all people regardless of economic or social status and will not discriminate on the basis of race, color, ethnic origin, national origin, creed, religion, political belief, sex, sexual orientation, gender identity, gender expression, pregnancy, marital status, genetic information, age, veteran status, or physical or mental disability.
-UNIVERSITY OF KENTUCKY, KENTUCKY STATE UNIVERSITY, U.S. DEPARTMENT OF AGRICULTURE, AND KENTUCKY COUNTIES, COOPERATING
+The Martin-Gatton College of Agriculture, Food and Environment is an Equal Opportunity Organization with respect to education and employment and authorization to provide research, education information and other services only to individuals and institutions that function without regard to economic or social status and will not discriminate on the basis of race, color, ethnic origin, national origin, creed, religion, political belief, sex, sexual orientation, gender identity, gender expression, pregnancy, marital status, genetic information, age, veteran status, physical or mental disability or reprisal or retaliation for prior civil rights activity.